nunofgs/docker-octoprint/README.md

-# OctoPrint for Raspberry Pi 2
+# OctoPrint

 This is a Dockerfile to set up [OctoPrint](http://octoprint.org/).
+It supports the following architectures automatically:

+- x86
+- arm32v6 (Raspberry Pi, etc.)

 # Usage